jostylr/pieceful-programming/src/core.md

     tracker('composing', {tracking, args, scope});
     let funs = args.slice(0);
     ret = async function composed (...newArgs) {

+TODO: Redo this with the new argument convention of it being an object

  If inline, same scope, but if not, this uses scope of caller